 Note: Your cards can be a mix of images and no images.

 Select the button to publish the test and then copy the URL to share with your participants.

 Note: Creators can access, edit, and view results for their own tests.
 They cannot view or access tests launched by others on the account.
 Admins can publish and unpublish tests created by others, just as the creator can.
 However, admins cannot edit tests created by others.
 Once a test is deployed, admins can also view and share results as necessary.

 How do I include my prioritization exercise link in my UserTesting test?

 For an unmoderated test, add a task that explains that—in the next task—they will be prioritizing a list of content based on the frequency they use it and its importance to them.
 Add any additional context that a participant might need.

 Then add a URL asset at the appropriate point in your test and put the prioritization exercise link into the URL field.
 Update the instruction text to reflect that they will be taken to a prioritization activity.

 For Live Conversation tests, at the appropriate point in the discussion, put the link to the prioritization activity into the chat, so that the participant can follow the link and complete the activity during the session.

-Results of your card sort
+Results of your Prioritization Matrix

 The prioritization matrix provides a prioritized list of the items you presented to participants, based on their rankings.